CoolGuyPro1001/MyEngine/README.md

 ## Engine64
 A library to help in game development.
 It has everything already with it.
 Just link the library, nothing else.

-Current Version: v0.4.8 (The Graphics Update)
+Current Version: v0.5.5 (Media Update)

 Current Features:
 * 3D Rendering